Get a Copy of Our New Book: Nature-Friendly Gardening

 Tour members arrange their own transportation to London and to Hilton London Heathrow, where we will be staying our first night.
 We will gather for a welcome dinner this evening at the hotel restaurant (included in tour price).

 As we make our way from London to Norfolk, along the way, we’ll make our first stop at The Barn, acclaimed garden designer Tom Stuart-Smith’s Hertfordshire retreat.
 Here, Tom, known for his RHS Chelsea gold medals and Trentham Gardens, showcases his naturalistic planting style, where ornamental grasses dance with perennials in sophisticated, meadow-inspired combinations in a charming and thoughtfully designed space built around a beautifully restored 18th-century timber-framed barn.
+The nearby Serge Hill Project is a nonprofit initiative based on the idea that gardening can improve people's health and well being.
+See this organization's important work in action on our tour of their grounds.

 In the afternoon we will reach Norfolk and the iconic East Ruston Old Vicarage Garden, one of England’s most extraordinary private gardens.
 Created by Alan Gray and Graham Robeson, this horticultural haven defies expectations with its exuberant planting schemes, exotic borders and